microsoft/pxt-mkc/README.md

 ### mkc bump

-Interactive update of the version number of the current project and nested projects in a mono-repo.
+Interactive update of the version number of the current project and all nested projects in a mono-repo.

 ```
 mkc bump